dbt-labs/jaffle-shop/README.md

 ## 🌅 Going further

 ### ☁️ Setting up dbt Cloud Environments and Jobs

+#### 🌍 Creating an Environment

+dbt Cloud has a powerful abstraction called an Environment.
+An Environment in dbt Cloud is a _set of configurations_ that dbt uses when it runs your code.
+It includes things like what version of dbt to use, what schema to build into, credentials to use, and more.
+You can set up multiple environments in dbt Cloud, and each environment can have its own set of configurations.
+This is very useful for _running Jobs_.
+A Job is a set of dbt commands which run in an Environment.
+Understanding these two concepts is key for getting those most out of dbt Cloud, especially building a robust deployment workflow.
+Now that we're able to develop in our project, this section will walk you through setting up an Environment and a Job to deploy our project to production.

+1. Go to the Deploy tab in the dbt Cloud nav bar and click `Environments`.
+2. On the Environment page, click `+ Create Environment`.
+3. Name your Environment `Prod` and set it as a `Production` Environment.
+4. Fill out the credentials with your warehouse connection details, in real production you'll want to make a Service Account or similar and only give access to the production schema to that user, so that only dbt Cloud Jobs can build into production.
+For this demo project, it's okay to just use your account credentials.
+5. Set the schema that this environment builds into to `prod` and the `branch` that it runs on to `main`.
+This ensures that Jobs configured in this environment always build into the `prod` schema and run on the `main` branch which we've protected as our production branch.
+6. Click `Save`.

+#### 🛠️ Creating a Job

+Now we'll create a Job to deploy our project to production.
+This Job will run the `dbt build` command in the `prod` Environment we just created.

+1. Go to the `Prod` Environment you just created.
+2. Click `+ Create Job` and choose `Deploy Job` as the Job type.
+3. Name your Job `Production Build`.
+4. You can otherwise leave the defaults in place and just click `Save`.
+5. Click into your newly created Job and click `Run Now` in the top right corner.
+6. This will kick off a Job to build your project in the `prod` Environment, which will build into the `prod` schema in your warehouse.
+7. Go check out the `prod` schema in your `jaffle_shop` database on your warehouse, you should see the project's models built there!

+#### 🗺️ Explore your DAG

+From here, you should be able to use dbt Explorer (in the `Explore` tab of the dbt Cloud nav bar) to explore your DAG!
+Explorer is populated with metadata from your designated Production and Staging Environments, so you can see the lineage of your visually, and much more.

 ### 🏭 Working with a larger dataset